See the pricing comparison for side-by-side pricing fields, or the buyer's guide pricing section for negotiation tactics.

 Cloud changes everything

 Per-endpoint pricing was designed for laptops and servers.
-It breaks in the cloud.
+Cloud workloads don't map cleanly to that model.
 A Kubernetes cluster with 50 nodes might count as 50 endpoints or 1, depending on the provider.
 Serverless functions don't map to endpoints at all.
 Always ask: “We run X VMs, Y Kubernetes nodes, and Z serverless functions.
 What does that cost?”

 How to negotiate